jnozzi/cocoadev.com/markdown/HowToUseVariables.md

 * %c for a single character
 * %F for a double number
 * %s for a string this reads in a single word
-* %@ for an object (including General/NSStrings)
+* %@ for an object (including NSStrings)

-See also General/HowToUsePointers
+See also HowToUsePointers

-Go back to General/HowToProgramInOSX
+Go back to HowToProgramInOSX